Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Stanford Stats and Trends

-- In Stanford's 11 games this season, it has three wins against the spread.

-- Stanford's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Stanford's games this season have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- The Cardinal score 21.0 points per game, comparable to the 18.6 the Fighting Irish give up.
+- The Cardinal put up 21 points per game, comparable to the 18.6 the Fighting Irish allow.

-- Stanford is 3-2 against the spread and 3-2 overall in games when it puts up more than 18.6 points.
+- Stanford is 3-2 against the spread and 3-2 overall in games when it records more than 18.6 points.

 - The Cardinal collect 39.7 fewer yards per game (309.6) than the Fighting Irish give up per contest (349.3).

-- When Stanford piles up more than 349.3 yards, the team is 3-2 against the spread and 3-2 overall.
+- Stanford is 3-2 against the spread and 3-2 overall when the team piles up more than 349.3 yards.

-- This season the Cardinal have 17 turnovers, four fewer than the Fighting Irish have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.